 When are the lessons?

 Lessons take place every Sunday at the CEGEP du Vieux Montreal pool.
 Lessons are staged in two seasons (Fall and Winter).
+Please visit our Schedule page for more information.

 At the beginning of each season, we partner children up with an instructor according to their particular needs.
 The instructor assesses the swimming level of the child at the first lesson and identifies skills they will work towards during the season.
 Each child works with their own, private instructor for the entirety of the season.